TTI-modelling/TestingContactModel/README.md

 ## Requirements

+The processing scripts in this repository are written in python, tested on unix and [Todo] systems.

+We recommend using conda to import the required python libraries.
+Using standalone pip is untested.

+The processing scripts are written in python3.
+To install the packages needed for these (using conda and pip) use this script: `conda env create -f env_household_contact_tracing.yml`.
+To activate this environment use `conda activate household-contact-tracing`.

+## Usage

-The example scripts are written in jupyter notebook and are in the examples directory (Todo)
+The example scripts are in the examples directory and are written in jupyter notebook.

 ## Research